 After the funeral and over a few months, some recipes become the magical gateway to Ginny’s self-understanding and eventually ‘normalized” socialization.
 I say ‘normalized’ because throughout the book the word “normal” is challenged and redefined.
 Ginny needs to justify her usual behavior as normal, but with a psychiatrist’s help, she adjusts her behavior by redefining “normal.”
 She also adjusts her relationship with food and her responses to situations that usually would drive her into the back of her parents’ closet.

 The last chapter brings the reader into the present, perhaps a few months after her parents’ funeral.
 Ultimately, Ginny has found comfort in a limited number of social interactions, where her talent and strengths are recognized and where she can help others.
 McHenry relates Ginny’s growth in understanding and recognition of social cues by returning to a recipe presented at the story’s outset, for ribollita, an Italian bread soup.
 In this iteration, Ginny tinkers with the ingredients; to make it her own (behavior outside her usual pattern), she takes bits and pieces of different recipes she’s found for that dish and relishes the difference.
-Similarly, she accommodates herself to social situations by using her cooking skills to show her love for family and her few friends, adding a little here, something else there, on her way to her own new “normal.”
+Similarly, she adjusts to social situations by using her cooking skills to show her love for family and her few friends, adding a little here, something else there, on her way to her own new “normal.”